For the complete documentation index, see llms.txt. This page is also available as Markdown.

 How to use Recognition Settings

-• Go to: Client Profile Settings Recognition Settings
+• Navigate to Recognition Settings: Client Profile β†’ Settings β†’ Recognition Settings

 • When this option is enabled: